There is no replacement for the half-century-old An-24, Yak-40, and L-410: the aviation industry will dig into the budget

 But the ability of the aviation industry to meet the needs of the air transport industry in modern technology depends not only on the pace of production modernization and the timing of aircraft certification, Panteleev reminded.

-Large-scale budget funding will be required to support the sale of new aviation equipment, and this is where there are risks of not achieving volume targets.
+Large-scale budget financing will be required to support the sale of new aviation equipment, and this is where there are risks of not achieving volume targets.

 Oleg Panteleev, aviation expert

-Unlike Western aircraft manufacturers, which have significant own funds and can also attract borrowed financing on attractive terms, Russian designers have a completely different situation.
+Unlike Western aircraft manufacturers, which have significant funds of their own and can also attract borrowed financing on attractive terms, Russian designers have a completely different situation.

 Domestic aircraft manufacturers do not have such financial capabilities and are forced to rely on government support.